Auston Matthews

 Internationally, Matthews has represented the United States on several occasions, including a U17 World Hockey Challenge, two U18 World Championships, two U20 World Championships, and one IIHF World Championship appearance.
+In January 2025, Matthews was named Captain of Team USA for the 2025 4 Nations Face-Off.

 Early life

-Auston Taylour Matthews was born in San Ramon, California to Brian, from California, and Ema, originally from Hermosillo, Mexico.
+Auston Taylour Matthews was born in San Ramon, California on September 17, 1997, to Brian, from California, and Ema, originally from Hermosillo, Mexico.
 He and his family moved to Scottsdale, Arizona when he was two months old, and he began attending Phoenix Coyotes games at age two.
 His favorite players to watch were Shane Doan and Daniel Brière.
 Initially, Matthews did not have much interest in the sport but was captivated by the Zamboni machine that cleaned the ice during intermissions.
-He first expressed a desire to play hockey shortly after his fifth birthday, and began playing with the Arizona Bobcats minor hockey program.
-On January 16, 2006, Matthews (who was eight years old at the time) attended a game between the Coyotes and Washington Capitals where he witnessed Alexander Ovechkin's famous goal that would come to be known simply as "The Goal", where Ovechkin scored a goal while lying on his back after having been tripped by the Coyotes' defense.
-In a 2016 interview, Matthews referred to the goal as "probably one of the best goals ever".
+He first expressed a desire to play hockey shortly after his fifth birthday and began playing with the Arizona Bobcats minor hockey program.
+On January 16, 2006, Matthews (who was eight years old at the time) attended a Coyotes game in which they lost to the Washington Capitals 6–1, where he witnessed Alexander Ovechkin's famous goal for Washington that would come to be known simply as "The Goal," where Ovechkin scored a goal while lying on his back after having been knocked down by a Coyotes' defenseman.
+In a 2016 interview, Matthews referred to the goal as "probably one of the best goals ever."

-As a child, Matthews played both hockey and baseball.
+As a child, Matthews played hockey and baseball.
 According to his father, baseball was his best sport; Auston's hand-eye coordination made him an excellent hitter.
 However, Matthews opted to pursue a career in hockey because he disliked the slow pace of baseball.
 When he first started playing hockey, his parents knew almost nothing of the sport.
 His main coach during his youth was Boris Dorozhenko, who had previously founded the national ice hockey program of Mexico.
-During Dorozhenko's first few years in the U.S., he lived with Matthews and his parents.
-Matthews played in the 2010 Quebec International Pee-Wee Hockey Tournament with the Kharkov minor ice hockey team.
+During Dorozhenko's first few years in the U.S., he lived with Matthews’ paternal grandparents.
+Matthews played in the 2010 Quebec International Pee-Wee Hockey Tournament with the Kharkiv minor ice hockey team.